michael-stowe/dongle/README.md

 Dongle
 ======

-Dongle is a classic style rpg with terrible artwork.
-(Written in python)
+Dongle is a classic style rpg written in Python.

+Goals:
+-Learn Python
+-Learn basic graphics concepts
+-Practice OOD concepts in a new language